-If you violate applicable laws or Children's Hospital policies or procedures, you may be subject to disciplinary action.
-The specific action will depend on the nature and severity of the violation (and, where applicable, will be consistent with Children's Hospital's Human Resources Policy and Procedure Manual or other applicable disciplinary standards).
+If you violate applicable laws or the Hospital's policies or procedures, you may be subject to disciplinary action.
+The specific action will depend on the nature and severity of the violation (and, where applicable, will be consistent with the Hospital's Human Resources Policy Manual or other applicable disciplinary standards).